Positive Discipline: How to Set Boundaries Without Punishment (Complete Guide)

 Children borrow our regulation.

-If we stay calm, they learn calm.
+• If we stay calm, they learn calm.

-If we explode, they learn to explode.
+• We explode, they learn to explode.

 Here are tools every parent needs:

-A deep breath regulates your nervous system.
+1 Pause before reacting: A deep breath regulates your nervous system.

-Say: “I need a moment.
+2 Walk away if needed: Say: “I need a moment.
 I’ll be right back.”

-Lower volume = higher cooperation.
+3 Use a calm tone on purpose: Lower volume = higher cooperation.

-6.4 Rephrase your thoughts
+4 Rephrase your thoughts:

 Not: “He’s doing this to annoy me.”